©Arlene R. Taylor PhD www.arlenetaylor.org

 Perched on the stool, her body language screaming dejection, disappointment, and disbelief, she wailed, “I can’t believe I did it again!
-I keep taking things personally, jumping to conclusions, and overreacting.”
-And she covered her face with her hands.
+I keep jumping to conclusions, overreacting, and taking things personally.”
+She covered her face with her hands.

-Chad smiled and said, “I bet we can find you some fillet of fer-de-lance.”
+Chad smiled and said, “I bet we can find you some filet of fer-de-lance.”

 Angie stopped her rehearsal and looked at the floor.

 “And I did a similar thing last week when he took me out for lunch.
 And again the week before that.
 And a week before that.
 I tell you: it’s no fun!
 I’m 47 years old, for heaven’s sake!
 When am I going to stop?”

 “I have no idea,” I said, calmly.

 Ignoring my comment, Angie continued.
 “If I were Chad, I’d probably stop taking me out.”

 “Many men would,” I replied.
 “It can’t be much fun for him either.”

 Again Angie ignored my comment.
 “When I think about it now,” she continued, “it was a really clever comment.
 I mean, I know what a fer-de-lance is.
 I read about it in one of the Nero Wolf books.
 You know, the series by Rex Stout.”